Vishal9607/Coffee-shop-sales-dashboard/README.md

 * Which products are the best selling in terms of quantity and revenue?

-* How do sales vary by product category and type
+* How do sales vary by product category and type?